 By Cipora Auslander from Miami, FL

 For those of us who are always losing the TV remote, here's what I do.
 I put a strip of Velcro on the back of the TV and another strip closest to where I watch the TV, next to a table or desk.
 I put the other side of the velcro on the back of the remote.
-After I turn the TV off, I stick the remote next to it.
-That way, I always know where it is and save tons of time searching for it.

 To keep remotes from sliding off your couch, just turn them face down.